Haunted Tour Locations in Scotland

 Rosslyn Chapel is probably most well known due to the myth that the Holy Grail is held somewhere there and thanks to the Da Vinci Code.
 However, its not just Tom Hanks that you might see walking around.
 Many sightings of ghostly monks have been spotted, and actors rehearsing in the space have experienced a lot of activity.
 A group of builders who once had to spend the night working in the chapel also came out the next morning and refused to ever work there overnight again, as one felt an intense sensation of being watched, before turning around and being confronted by a ghostly monk.

-You can visit Rosslyn Chapel, surprisingly, on our Rosslyn Chapel, Scottish Borders & Abbotsford House tour!
+You can visit Rosslyn Chapel, surprisingly, on our Rosslyn Chapel, Scottish Borders and Glenkinchie Distillery tour!

 Culloden Moor